Jaelynny/MART391/A1/README.md

 ## 1. What type of multiplayer game is it?

 Monopoly is a classic multiplayer board game designed for 2-8 players.
-It’s a strategy-based game where players buy, trade, and manage properties using fake money to bankrupt their opponents and become the wealthiest player.
+It's a strategy-based game where players buy, trade, and manage properties using fake money to bankrupt their opponents and become the wealthiest player.

 ## 2. What part of the game are players most drawn to?